Oaxaca is one of the top digital nomad destinations in Mexico and the world. Learn more about living in Oaxaca in this detailed guide.

 Many cities around the world have already established themselves as “Digital Nomad Friendly Destinations”, with some almost oversaturated with remote workers, such as Chiang Mai, Berlin, Playa Del Carmen and Medellin.

 Other Digital Nomad cities have remained havens, off the main radar — yet still teeming with incredible communities.
 Oaxaca de Juarez in southern Mexico is one such haven for remote workers.
+It’s one of the best cities in Mexico for Digital Nomads.

 Learn everything you need to know about living in Oaxaca as a digital nomad in this detailed guide.